 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals